 However, it seems that, like Singh and Jones, many believe that drinking “living” water that is organically loaded with minerals, bacteria, and other “natural” compounds has health benefits, whereas drinking “dead” water from the tap is the opposite, even though, there is plenty of scientific evidence showing that on the contrary water treatment is necessary to protect our health.
 For example, studies by the Natural Resources Defense Council – NRDC have found contaminants in bottled water, including coliforms, arsenic and phthalates.
 In the case of fluoride, there are CDC water fluoridation data and statistics; this US public health report; and a recent paper, showing that fluoride improves dental health, but there are none showing water-based mind control due to fluoride, as suggested by Singh and Jones.

-I’m sure there are people who would drink untreated unregulated spring water, which is essentially “raw water” on a quest for pure chemicals-free water.
-I hope this article will discourage them from doing so because you cannot guarantee that the “pure water” is free from contaminants, unless it has followed stringent regulations and has been tested for contaminants in the same way that tap water has.
+I’m sure there are people who would drink untreated unregulated water, which is essentially “raw water” on a quest for pure chemicals-free water.
+I hope this article will discourage them from doing so.
+You cannot guarantee that the “pure water” is free from contaminants, unless it has followed stringent regulations and has been tested for contaminants in the same way that tap water has.